Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 also require to have access to manage the subscription as a [Subscription Admins role and co-administrator of the subscription](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-assign-admin-roles#global-administrator).

+>If you have not already done so, download, or clone a copy of installation solution from
+    https://github.com/AvyanConsultingCorp/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms (If you downloaded a .zip file, expand the content of the compressed file to a local directory.)

 ### Custom domain and SSL certificate